 It’s evident that the cinematography focuses more on parts/details in the whole then on the whole, the narrative space, the spatial context itself.
 Kawaki is thus nothing other than a character ‘focused’ narrative, with a cinematography that underlines speech and facial expressions as well as the experiences of those aspects by “I” and Akikazu.

-To conclude: there is one choice in style that has no added value to the narrative: the ‘retro styled’ framing, underlined by funky music, of Akikazu Fujishima’s transformation once his decision and the reoccurrence of those ‘retro-styled’ effects.
+There is nevertheless one choice in style that has no added value to the narrative: the ‘retro styled’ framing, underlined by funky music, of Akikazu Fujishima’s transformation once his decision and the re-occurrence of those ‘retro-styled’ effects.
 These effects are at odds with the rest of the explicit cinematography and even undermines some of the subversive content of the narrative.